Repetition in English Language Teaching

 TASK 1: CITIZENSHIP/nationality ADJECTIVES

-(b) As an extension to (a), students should create true sentences using nationality adjectives and the word “citizenship”.
+(b) As an extension to (a), students may create true sentences about themselves or familiar situations using nationality adjectives and the word citizenship.
 For example:

 My uncle holds both US and Dutch citizenship